canada-ca/accelerators_accelerateurs-azure/Templates/arm/ciscoasav2NIC/20190429.1/readme.md

 # Introduction
-This template deploys a 2 NIC Cisco ASAv Firewall resource.
+This template deploys a keyvault resource.

 # Parameter format
 ```json